Project-DA-FANH/dafanh_website/content/internship.md

 </p>

 Applications for the Fall 2023 intern cohort are now closed.
 Internship applications will open again next spring, so check back later!

+### Example Skills Developed

+* Use agile project management tools to maintain a project timeline with deadlines and deliverables, for multiple projects simultaneously
+* Effectively translate tasks given in words (for example at meetings or by email) into tangible tasks that involve code.
+* Gain experience with varying data collection tools such as using Qualtrics and Google forms
+* Improved ability to collaborative work with others on code under version control
+* Improved solution-seeking skills (e.g. finding answers on places like Google, Stack Overflow)
+* Professionally collaborate and communicate within a remote team setting using various communication systems such as email, Zoom, Slack and task boards.
+* Develop, understand and practice how Statistics and Data Science contribute to local and state-wide health programs.
+* Begin to understand the reporting, research and evaluation requirements of grant funded projects

 <hr>